SalomePlatform/shaper/src/BuildPlugin/doc/edgeFeature.rst

 .. image:: images/edge_by_segments_32x32.png
    :align: left
-**By edges** creates edges using already existing edges in other shapes.
+**By edges** creates edges using already existing edges in other shapes or full sketches.

 .. image:: images/edge_by_points_32x32.png
    :align: left